Criminal justice careers are increasingly available. So, how can you get in while the demand is high?

 If you are interested in a career in criminal justice, your timing is just right.
 Not only are there plenty of job opportunities in the criminal justice field, but the demand for these types of careers continues to climb.
 For example, according to the Bureau of Labor Statistics (BLS), there is a need for more than 33,000 police officers and detectives, a subset career within the criminal justice system, by the year 2024.

-If you are looking to take advantage of these opportunities, you should take the time to understand what exactly those opportunities are, and the process needed to enter the field.
+If you are looking to take advantage of these career opportunities, you should take the time to understand what exactly those career opportunities are, and the process needed to enter the field.
 This includes participating in a program that offers a criminal justice associate degree.
 The criminal justice degree programs available to you can help you discover where your interests lie and how to get started in your criminal justice career.

 Career Opportunities in Criminal Justice